 Implementation of the Art in Public Places program is the responsibility of the Santa Fe Arts and Culture Department.
 Arts and Culture Department staff serves as program liaisons and managers for public art projects.
 All commissioned artwork becomes a part of the city's permanent Public Art Portfolio.
-The permanent portfolio includes murals created through the Community Youth Mural Program, a program that ran from 1995-2001 and encouraged youth from all corners of Santa Fe to participate with artists in creating art on city buildings.
-Click here to read more about this program.
+The permanent portfolio includes murals created through the Community Youth Mural Program, which ran from 1995-2001 and encouraged youth from all corners of Santa Fe to participate with artists in creating art on city buildings.
+Click Here to read more about this program.

-To locate pieces in the permanent portfolio, click here.
+Click Here to locate pieces in the permanent portfolio.